Why do employers ask "tell me about yourself"?

 - Please describe your education and any work experience you’ve had?

 - Please tell me about the journey you have taken to get to where you are now

 - Could you give me a quick overview of who you are and what you have done to date?

 - What can you tell me about yourself?

 - Can you tell me about yourself, including examples which are not on your CV?

-Next up, find out what graduate employers are really asking for in the job description.
+Next up, find out what employers are asking for in the job description.
 Ready to put it all into practice?
-Search the latest jobs over on our Graduate Jobs board.
+Search the latest UK jobs for graduates.